phenotypic/homebridge-nodemcu-relay/README.md

 As you can see from the `config.json` example above, the basic format of the HTTP request is `http://nodemcu.local:80/` followed by the action you wish to execute.

-Here is a table which shows you the available relay actions included with the `NodeMCU-Relay.ino` script in this repository which can be included in the `config.json` to control different types of applicances:
+Here is a table which shows you the available relay actions included with the `NodeMCU-Relay.ino` script in this repository which can be included in the `config.json` to control different types of appliances:

 | Name | Full URLs | Description | Example Uses |
 | --- | --- | --- | --- |